alperenozdnc/bookman/README.md

 ### 📋 `list [isbn]`

-View and edit a book by ISBN.
-If omitted, a list will be shown.
+view/edit a book by isbn. if you don’t pass one, you’ll be asked.

 ```bash
 python run.py list
 ```

-Edit options:
+you can:
-- Change status
+- change status
-- Update current page
+- update current page
-- Set reading date
+- set reading date
-- Set rating
+- add rating

 ### 🗑 `delete [isbn]`

-Delete a book by ISBN or choose interactively.
+delete by isbn or pick from a list.

 ```bash
 python run.py delete